wp-plugins/amazon-link/readme.txt

 There are a number of things I want to update the plugin to do, some of which have already been done in other plugins, but not quite how I would like.
 I would like to bring it all together in one plugin.
 Features I will be adding to the plugin in the future:

-* Provide an amazon store search form/popup for use in other plugins and for inserting links into posts
 * Allow the wishlist to search for legacy amazon links not just ones embedded in the shortcode.